Somer Valley FM

 Somer Valley FM is a local community radio station in North East Somerset that serves Midsomer Norton, Radstock, Westfield and surrounding areas.
 It was launched in 2008.

 Ownership and structure

 The station is owned by Somer Valley Community Radio Limited, a not-for-profit organisation that exists for community benefit.
 The company's Board of Directors has ultimate responsibility for every aspect of the running of Somer Valley FM.
-There are five Directors: Dom Chambers, Pete Helmore, Graeme King, Mark Kenny and Chris Watt.
-The station is located in the grounds of Somervale School, next to a Crimean War obelisk monument built in 1866 by the owners of Norton House, a mansion that formerly stood on the site.
+There are four Directors: Yvonne Bignall, Dom Chambers, Pete Helmore, and Chris Watt.